Mrcel97/teamCode/README.md

 There is a reason why Auditors can still write even if their changes are not uploaded into the TeamCode project.
 To introduce the aim of this feature we need to introduce first the "Secret Folders/Files".

 #### Secret Folders/Files
-eamCode has an extra feature for the most advanced users.
-Secret Feature allows you to create files and folder which will **NEVER** be uploaded to the server or shared to the rest of the team by only adding a dot "." before the file or folder name.
+TeamCode has an extra feature for the most advanced users.
+Secret Feature allows you to create files and folders which will **NEVER** be uploaded to the server or shared to the rest of the team by only adding a dot "." before the file or folder name.
 This feature consists of two aims:
   - Provide the users with the tools to avoid uploading extra-large files into the server and collapse their user-disk space.
 While they will still be able to work with this file locally.
   - Provide users with the tools to recreate a Git Structure.